← All Articles

 • Testing and validation: S$1,000-S$3,000

-Step 5: Calculate Total First-Year Cost
+Step 5: Calculate First-Year Total

 Example: